StevoKeano/meshtastic-new-node-processing/README.md

-attempt to get traceroute on new meshtastic nodes before they disappear! see log files after execution.
+Send a welcome message and run traceroute on new meshtastic nodes before they disappear! requires USB connected meshtastic radio. see log files after execution.

+download the lot and run
-python3 newNode.py
+>python3 newNode.py